statechannels/go-nitro/tls/readme.md

 # TLS

 TLS private key and self signed certificate need to be located in this directory.
-To generate these:
+To generate these, install [mkcert](https://github.com/FiloSottile/mkcert#macos), then run

 ```bash
 make -C tls create-cert